shawnadams333/aliyah/topics/gospel/covenant.md

 ### My name shall be great among the Gentiles
 For from the rising of the sun even unto the going down of the same my name shall be great among the Gentiles; and in every place incense shall be offered unto my name, and a pure offering: for my name shall be great among the heathen, saith the Lord of hosts.
 (Malachi 1:11)

+For the Lord said unto me: They shall not go forth unto the Gentiles until the day that they shall repent of their iniquity, and become clean before the Lord.
+And in that day that they shall exercise faith in me, saith the Lord, even as the brother of Jared did, that they may become sanctified in me, then will I manifest unto them the things which the brother of Jared saw, even to the unfolding unto them all my revelations, saith Jesus Christ (Ether 4:6-7).

 [^1]: Transgressions do not change God's promise to save them in the end.
 [^2]: I believe the principle taught here is that God reserves unique love and blessings for His covenant children.
 [^3]: Edom refers to the nation that came from Esau.